Arnav710/cse15l-lab-reports/week2/index.md

 ## Part 1: Writing a web server

 A file called `StringServer.java` was implemented that listened to the incoming requests and kept a track of the various strings entered by the users in the form of search queries.
-Following that alld of those queries were displayed on a page, separated by a newline break.
+Following that all of those queries were displayed on a page, separated by a newline break.

 The following was the format for specifying the path and the query in the URL:`/add-message?s=<string>`